cs10/su25/incomplete.md

 - Make a post on EdStem
 - Visit Stacey's office hours (messaging ahead of time will be useful)

-We will review your current grade and let you know which assignments are missing or incomplete.
+We will review your current grade and let you know which assignments are still missing or incomplete.
+After that, you’ll be given access to a folder containing the relevant past assignment specifications and instructions.

 ---